-Or for a less extreme idea, try wearing heavy coats, big boots and chunky jumpers.
+Alternatively, try wearing any heavy coats, big boots or chunky jumpers you're taking with you.
 They all take up valuable space in a case.
 Stow items under the seat in front of you if it gets too stuffy on the plane.

 Easyjet may have the reputation of being a low-cost carrier, but while it can be possible to nab a dirt-cheap flight, you may find a better deal elsewhere.

-So after using these tricks always compare the final price you're quoted to the best alternative, using our Cheap Flights guide.
-Plus see our guide to Beat Budget Airline Fees for loads more hints and tips.
+So after using these tricks always compare the final price you're quoted to the best alternative, using our Cheap flights guide.
+Plus see our Budget flight fee-fighting guide for loads more hints and tips.

 Flight delayed in the last six years?
 You could be owed £100s in compensation

-No one wants their flight to be delayed, but thanks to a European Court of Justice ruling, you could at least get some money back for your time.
+No one wants their flight to be delayed, but you could at least get some money back for your time.

-If you're delayed more than three hours, or your Easyjet flight is cancelled, you could be owed anything between £110 and £510.
+If you're delayed more than three hours, or your Easyjet flight is cancelled, you could be entitled to about £100-£500 in compensation.